fieldsend/DBMOPP_generator/README.md

 Codebase for Distance-based Multi-Objective Point Problem instances.

-This repository holds Matlab code for the Distance-Based Multi-Objective Point Problem (DBMOPP) instance genetor.
+This repository holds Matlab code for the Distance-Based Multi-Objective Point Problem (DBMOPP) instance generator.

 The DBMOPP generator in the <code>DBMOPP.m</code> file is the most recent version of the generator, and follows an object-oriented design.